adaptogen drinks

 • Reishi, a mushroom used to boost the immune system and fight cancer (6)

-• Schisandra, a berry linked to improved concentration and cognitive performance (7)
+• Schisandra, a berry linked to improved cognitive performance (7)

 • Tulsi (“Holy Basil”), an herb that may reduce stress and improve sleep (8)

-• Maca, a root linked to enhanced sexual function, and reduced anxiety and fatigue (9)
+• Maca, a root linked to enhanced sexual function, reduced anxiety and exercise-induced fatigue, menopausal symptoms, and depression (9)

 What Are Adaptogenic Drinks?